shrikrishnakatore/c_utilities/README.md

-# cutilities
+# c_utilities
-C helping functions
+C helping functions implementaion , easy to port on any platform